sails-adminpanel/sails-adminpanel/README.md

 ```bash
 npm install sails-adminpanel
 ```

-### i18n
-> Currently, we have to patch sails framework, so you install our patches for using all functionality.
-Without these patches, i18n will not work.
-[Read how to install the patch](https://www.npmjs.com/package/muddy-water)

 ### Configuration
 Then you will need to create a config file for the admin panel generator into `config/adminpanel.js`